 All these design compatibility constraints are summarized in the CNN2SNN check_model_compatibility function.
 A good practice is to check model compatibility before going through the training process 2.

-akida_models PyPI package to easily create a compatible Keras model from
+akida_models PyPI package to easily create a compatible model from scratch.

 In addition to the cnn2snn programming API, the CNN2SNN toolkit also provides a command-line interface to perform quantization, conversion to an Akida NSoC compatible model or model reshape.

 Quantizing a standard Keras model or a CNN2SNN quantized model using the CLI

 makes use of the

 the quantization bitwidths for weights and activations, are required.

 Quantize a standard Keras model with 4-bit weights and activations and 8-bit input weights: